ellje-23/Opinion-Mining/README.md

 This program determines whether a text is expressing a positive, negative or neutral opinion from a movie review.

 __To Run:__
 1. Download the project
+2. Open the project on IntelliJ
-2. Run the 'SentimentAnalysis.java' file
+3. Run the 'SentimentAnalysis.java' file
+4. Use the 'reviews-small.txt' or 'reviews-big.txt' as the file